SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 Its central idea is:

-> convert a flush into row-local raster work once, then execute rows directly with reusable worker-local scratch
+> convert a command batch into row-local raster work once, then execute rows directly with reusable worker-local scratch

 That is why the backend is built around `FlushScene`.

-`FlushScene` is a flush-scoped execution plan.
-It exists only for the life of one backend flush.
+`FlushScene` is a retained execution plan.
+In non-retained rendering it is short-lived and disposed after one replay entry; in retained rendering it can live with the returned `DefaultDrawingBackendScene`.
 Its job is to take a prepared command stream and reorganize it into a form that is cheap for the row executor to consume.

 If that idea is clear, most of the important types fall into place.